Miami Hurricanes men's basketball: Bill Foster era (1985–1990)

+Leonard Hamilton era (1990–2000)

-Perry Clark era (1999–2004)
+Perry Clark era (2000–2004)

 Perry Clark took over the program at Miami in 2000 and spent four seasons with the Hurricanes, where he led them to a 65–54 (.546) record.
 In his first three seasons with the program, he accumulated 51 wins, the most ever by a Hurricane coach, and became the only Miami coach to take the Hurricanes to the postseason in each of his first two seasons.

 Clark's 2001–02 Hurricane squad finished 24–8 and received the school's fourth NCAA Tournament berth and set a school record for wins in a season.
 Included in the 24 wins were a school-record 14 consecutive victories to open the season.
 His Hurricanes were not ranked in the preseason, but were ranked for the final 13 weeks of the campaign, ending the year No. 21 according to the Associated Press.

 Frank Haith era (2004–2011)

 Frank Haith was hired on April 11, 2004 and tasked with leading the Hurricanes into the Atlantic Coast Conference.
 In his first season, Haith took a team that was coming off two straight losing seasons and picked to finish last in the ACC and guided it to the postseason for the first time since 2002.
 As a result, Haith was a finalist for the Naismith National Coach of the Year Award.

 Haith again took Miami to the NIT in 2005, and the Hurricanes won their first two games before bowing out in a loss to the Michigan Wolverines.
 It was just the second time in Miami's basketball history that the Hurricanes had won back-to-back postseason games.

 Haith reached just one NCAA tournament as the head coach at Miami, leading the Hurricanes to a second-round appearance in 2008.
 The next season, Haith's team returned four starters, including sharpshooter Jack McClinton.
 Miami began the season ranked 16th in the USA Today/ESPN pre-season poll, and the media picked it to finish fourth in the ACC.
 However, Miami finished below .500 in conference play and missed the NCAA tournament, instead participating in the NIT.
 The following season, Haith's team finished in last place in the ACC.

 Haith has also led the Hurricanes to success off-the-court.
 Under Haith's tenure, all eight Miami senior basketball players who have completed their eligibility have earned their degrees.
 Miami also placed three players on the ACC All-Academic basketball team for the 2004–2005 season, more than any school in the conference.